lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 python myscript.py mydata.roo --extra some_extra_info.txt > output.txt
 ```

-N.B.: The `--extra` is not necessary.
+The `--extra` is not necessary.
 It's just to illustrate how python scripts options can be used.

 {% challenge "Code as input" %}
 Add your python script to the inputs than make some modifications to it, rerun snakemake and see what happens.